mcandre/buttery/README.md

 ## Trim Edges

 For convenience, we provide a similar option `-trimEdges <n>`.
 This drops `n` frames from both sides of the original sequence.
+Zero indicates no trimming.

 ### Before